A demon witch from another world comes to conquer.

 Balls of crackling energy streaked toward Ruth and DiMaggio.
 They batted them away sending them to crash into the skyscrapers.
 Explosions rained concrete and glass.
 Ruth missed one.
 Shards of red hot titanium and bubbling silicon burned through the pavement. Ángels of black smoke rose over his grave.

-I barked, “Direct your attack on the witch.”
+I stabbed an arm upward.
+“Direct your attack on the witch.”

-I yelled, “Get behind the buildings!
-Kill the ghouls until H.Q. gives us a plan.”
+I looked for cover.
+“Get behind the buildings!
+Kill the ghouls until Central gives us a plan.”

-I sprinted toward the nearest large building while keeping track of where the others were going.
+Keeping track of where the others were going, I sprinted toward the nearest large building.
 A ghoul was chasing a small group.
 Swinging my wand, its bolt found its target.
 It burnt a neat smoking hole though its reptilian torso.
 Another ghoul done for.
 But, I didn’t feel like cheering.
 Seconds ago, the same bolt would have turned it into dust.
 They were becoming more resistant.

 A tremendous explosion rocked the ground.
 A building with a dozen stories leaned over with a groan of folding steel followed by a thunderous crash and ashy plumes as it smashed into the pavement.
 DiMaggio’s icon vanished.
 The witch was getting stronger.
 It could only mean the hole in the barrier between worlds was growing thus giving her more power.